LinkedInLearning/treating-go-as-an-object-oriented-language-4401616/README.md

 # Treating Go as an Object-Oriented Language
-This is the repository for the LinkedIn Learning course `Treating Go as an Object-Oriented Language`.
+This is the repository for the LinkedIn Learning course Treating Go as an Object-Oriented Language.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]
+![Treating Go as an Object-Oriented Language][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
+Did you know that treating Go like an object-oriented programming language can allow you to create more functional and more powerful behavior?
+Join instructor Frank P Moley III in this hands-on, interactive course to practice advancing your skills in Go, the popular, statically typed programming language.
+This course includes Code Challenges powered by CoderPad.
+Code Challenges are interactive coding exercises with real-time feedback, so you can get hands-on coding practice to advance your coding skills.
+Frank helps you boost your skills as a Go programmer with specific, coding challenges that treat Go like an object-oriented language.
+Practice creating and working with structs, synthesizing classes, and leveraging encapsulation, composition, and polymorphism, building object-oriented behavior as you go.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.